10 Reasons Why Ecuador is the Perfect Destination

 It is not even an exaggeration.
 One of the greatest pluses of Ecuador is its size, and that makes everything close.
 You can be immersed in the breathtaking mountains of Ecuador, drive for a couple of hours, and already be entering the exuberant Amazonia.

 You could take a 50-minute flight, to basically every direction in the country -that’s pretty much the average duration of the longest flight you will have on the mainland.
-On the other hand, the longest flight you will get in Ecuadorian territory is when you fly to the Enchanted Islands of Galapagos, and that is just 2,5 hours.
+On the other hand, the longest flight you will get in Ecuadorian territory is when you fly to the Enchanted Islands of the Galapagos, which is just 2,5 hours.

 3. Its people